London Life – a part of Canada’s heritage since 1874

 In 1906, anti-trust investigations revealed improper business practices in the North American insurance industry.
 In response to this, the Government of Canada established a Royal Commission to investigate insurance practices.
 London Life emerged from the inquiry not only unscathed but upheld as an outstanding example of a properly run company.
 The good press generated by the Royal Commission’s findings added to London Life’s success, with the number of head office staff growing from 22 in 1906 to 250 in 1926.
 By 1937, the company had offices across Canada.

-In the mid-1880s London Life gained the services of John G. Richter, who joined the company as general manager.
+In the mid-1880s London Life gained the services of John G. Richter (above, middle), who joined the company as general manager.
 An actuary by profession, Richter was a man of firm conviction and vision.
 Under his leadership, the company designed insurance policies and payment schedules for the average Canadian, meaning insurance was no longer sold strictly to the very wealthy.

 London Life was founded in London, Ontario, in 1874.
 A thriving community with a population of 20,000, London’s businesses at the time included the head offices of five savings and loans companies, eight banks, 21 insurance companies and three daily newspapers.